rantahar/introduction-to-mpi/_episodes/10-testing_parallel.md

 mock the data and the environment for each rank.

 It's not good practice to include MPI_Init or MPI_Finalize in the test function itself.
-If an assert is triggered, it may not be run, which could in turn ruin the rest of the tests.
+If an assert is triggered, MPI_Finalize may not be run, which could in turn ruin the rest of the tests.
-Instead we add MPI_Init and MPI_Finalize to the setup and teardown functions.
+Instead call them either in the setup and teardown functions or in the main program.
-These will be run even if the test fails.

 > ## Example in C
 > ~~~